Sports Coach Logo Sports Coach Training Principles Fitness Components

 The Solution to Maintain Good Sleep and Exercise

-Yes, it is okay to exercise even if you feel a bit tired or to skip the workout to prioritize your sleep if you are tired.
+Yes, it is okay to exercise even if you feel a bit tired or to skip the workout to prioritize your sleep if you are exhausted.
 But make sure that you do not make either of the two a habit!
-Instead, it is time to create a change and make an effective schedule, so you will be able to figure out when you can work out and what times you should be sleeping soundly.
+Instead, it is time to make a change and create an effective schedule so you can figure out when you can work out and what times you should be sleeping soundly.

 Wrapping It Up